qld-gov-au/qg-web-template/README.md

 ## Repo structure
 This repo should contain three main branches:
-- working:
+- working: For integrating features for the next version
-- beta:
+- beta: For testing
-- master:
+- master: The current live assets

 ### Creating new branches
 To keep the repository clean, branches should be prefixed into categories with a forwardslash /.
 Categories come from JIRA and are (note capitalisation):
 - Bugfix: For bugs and errors for the next release
 - Feature: For new features
 - Hotfix: For critical bugs and errors which will be merged into the current release
+Example: Bugfix/QOL-841-Fix-bugs-for-tmr

 ## Getting started
 ### 1. Download